jasonbayton/11ty/_src/blog/2023/08/product-files-the-doordash-tablet.md

 I touched on the T8 back in 2020 with my [Building Android devices](/blog/2020/12/on-building-android-devices/) article.
 I'd recommend you take a gander at that if you haven't yet as I provided a good deal of relevant information as to where RHINO came from and the longer-term plans for the brand and ecosystem.

-The T8 was part of the first generation of RHINO devices we built from the ground up, something that would not happen again with the gen 2 devices as the company opted instead to customise products already available in the market through ODM partners.
+The T8 was part of the first generation of RHINO devices we built from the ground up, something that would not happen again with the recent gen 2 devices as the company opted instead to re-tool products already available in the market through ODM partners.

 That said, here it is: